-This tutorial shows you how to add HTML symbols and characters to your WP posts.
+This tutorial explains how to add HTML symbols and characters to your posts.

-We have created a detailed step-by-step tutorial that explains how to use the WordPress Content editor here:
+We have created a tutorial that explains how to use the WordPress Content editor here:

-How To Insert Special Characters Into Your WP Posts & Pages
+Inserting Special Symbols And Characters Into WP Posts And Pages

-If you would like to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Character button …
+If you need to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Character button …

 These symbols are called HTML character entities or extended characters.
-They are created by typing or adding character combinations inside your page that the browser then interprets as symbols.
+They are created by typing or adding character combinations inside your page that web browsers then interpret as symbols.

-Some examples of popular HTML character entities are shown below:
+Some examples of commonly-used HTML character entities are shown below:

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).

-- See the end of this tutorial for references useful information about HTML characters and symbols.
+- See further below for references useful resources about custom characters and symbols.